HK

 The Golfer's Spine Problem Nobody Explains

 The conventional wisdom is that the lower back is the problem, the source of the pain and the limitation in your swing.
 As a non-surgical sports and spine physician, I can tell you that this is usually wrong.
 The lower back isn't the problem.
 It's just where the pain shows up.
 The real culprit is almost always a thoracic spine that doesn't rotate and a lead hip that doesn't turn.
 Put those two things together, and the lumbar spine is forced to absorb rotation it was never designed to absorb.
-You rotate 30 times on your backswing plus 30 times on your downswing over 18 holes.
-If 10 of those degrees are missing from your thoracic spine and another 10 are missing from your hip, your lower back is picking up the tab every single swing.
+Research bears this out: golfers with a history of low back pain have measurably less internal rotation in the lead hip and less lumbar extension than pain-free players.
+When the hip and the mid-back don't supply the turn, the lumbar spine makes up the difference, swing after swing, across a full round.
+That is a lot of borrowed rotation, and the lower back is what pays it back on the back nine.

 Why Your Thoracic Spine Is the Real Culprit